Race Training: Long Runs, Short Runs, Recovery

 Short distance runs are just as important when training for a marathon.
 Short distance runs are essential for improving your VO2 Max, which is the maximum rate of oxygen consumption during vigorous exercise.
 Improving this is essential, as it will increase you heart rate overall during the race, making it easier to breathe and increase the amount of energy you have during the race.
 Other benefits include increasing the response time of the neuromuscular system which increases your time overall.

 DON’T SKIP RECOVERY

 Recovery is also an extremely important part of marathon training.
 We spoke in an earlier blog on recovery tips about doing things that you like, versus doing things that like you.
 Doing things you like would be eating a big greasy sandwich and having a beer after a long run.
 Doing things that like you are stretching, foam rolling, getting enough sleep and ice baths.
 LYMBR is happy to be a part of that recovery process for many clients who train during racing season.
 Limiting injury and increasing mobility, agility, and even overall race time is what we are here to help with.
 Finding a happy mix between the training and recovery will not only improve your performance and make your runs more enjoyable, but it will also limit injury and help ensure you do not fall victim to over-training from lack of recovery time.

+Want something more personalized for your needs?
 Check out our Runner’s Package to help you stay committed to your recovery and get the most out of your long and short runs.
 Enjoy your training!